saurgoel/guides/FRONT END/frontend_react_js.md

 ```

 ###### Server Side Rendering
+This is a very nice feature that helps in fast rendering.
+Instead of waiting for the client to load javascript and then run, server itself renders the page and serves the page so that client does not need to run anything.
+This makes the page fast and also solves the SEO thing.
 React boasts a unique feature that facilitates quick rendering of content, for better user interaction.
 A virtual React DOM allows both client side and server side rendering which decreases  the page load time.
 Facebook, a high user traffic site employs React Js since it delivers amazing user experience, which is vital for a website of its caliber.

 ###### Seo Benefits